nicholasadamou/set-me-up/README.md

     bash <(curl --progress-bar -L https://raw.githubusercontent.com/nicholasadamou/set-me-up/master/.dotfiles/tag-smu/modules/install.sh)

 You can change the `smu` home directory by setting an environment variable called `SMU_HOME_DIR`.
-Please keep the variable declared as else the `smu` scripts are unable to pickup the sources.
+Please keep the variable declared or else the `smu` scripts are unable to pickup the sources.

 ### Running `set-me-up`